2025–26 Birmingham City F.C. season

-The 2025–26 season is Birmingham City Football Club's 123rd season in the English football league system and first season back in the second-tier, Championship, since the 2023–24 season.
-As with all second-tier League clubs, the first team compete in the FA Cup, and the EFL Cup.
+The 2025–26 season was Birmingham City Football Club's 123rd season in the English football league system and first season back in the second-tier, the Championship, since the 2023–24 season.
+As with all second-tier League clubs, the first team also competed in the FA Cup and EFL Cup.

 Pre-season

 On 23 May, Birmingham City announced their first three pre-season friendlies, against Solihull Moors, Northampton Town and Port Vale.
 Three weeks later, a fourth fixture was confirmed to be against Burton Albion.
 A fifth and sixth, was later added against Sevilla during a training camp in Albufeira and Crewe Alexandra; respectively.

 Also announced was a fixture versus Nottingham Forest in a memorial game for Trevor Francis.